-Conclusion?
-Don't be afraid of Monday's and Friday's!
+Don't be afraid of hosting your webinars on Mondays and Fridays.
 You don't have to limit your events to the Big Three.
 If you create engaging content and make it available across the week, there will be an audience for it.

 Call: +1 206 259 2141

 600 1st Ave, Suite 541-543, Washington, 98104, United States